 Sometimes, printer speed and performance can be impacted by the amount of network traffic as well.
 If it’s possible, try manually switching the channel of your wireless router.

 Commercial Printer Maintenance in the San Francisco Bay Area

-If these or other problems persist, it’s time to call in some help.
-Our maintenance and repair professionals at WiZiX Technology Group are experienced in servicing all makes and models of printers.
-We have a huge inventory of parts and supplies on hand and offer same day, on-site service and repairs in the San Francisco Bay Area (as well as Fresno and Sacramento).
-If your office technology is in need of upkeep or it’s time for a printer upgrade, speak with one of our representatives today!
+If these or other printer problems persist, it’s time to call in some help.
+Our maintenance and repair professionals at WiZiX Technology Group are experienced in servicing all makes and models of office printers.
+We have a huge inventory of parts and supplies on hand, and offer same-day, on-site service and repairs in the San Francisco Bay Area (as well as Fresno and Sacramento).
+If your office technology is in need of upkeep or if it’s time for a printer upgrade, speak with one of our representatives today!